Sharpening lawn mower blades with tools on a workbench, showing how often should you sharpen lawn mower blades.

 5 Signs Your Mower Blades Need Sharpening

-You don’t always need a clock to know it’s time.
-Your lawn will tell you.
+You don’t always need to pull the blade to know it’s dull.
+Your lawn will show you.

 When to Replace Mower Blades Instead of Sharpening